MarceloHeredia/JohnTheCat/README.md

 # JohnTheCat
-The adventure of John the cat
+The Adventure of John the Cat

+JavaFX project made for OOP discipline.